nus-cs2113-AY1920S2/tp/docs/DeveloperGuide.md

 #### 3.1.1 Current Implementation

-The storage cleanup mechanism is stored internally as a StorageCleaner java class.
+The storage cleanup mechanism is stored internally as a StorageCleaner class.
 The StorageCleaner class has an association with the Storage class and thus it is able to access and edit the datafile which contains the list of activities.

-Additionally, when the StorageCleaner class is first initialised, it will create two files namely a status file and a data file in the “recycled” folder under the “data” folder.
+Additionally, when the StorageCleaner class is first initialised, it will create two files, namely a status file and a data file in the “recycled” folder under the “data” folder.
 The status file keeps track of the activation status of the storage cleaner while the data file serves as a recycle bin for deleted data.

 Moreover, the class also implements the following operations: